stefanches7/stefanches7.github.io/content/project/openmentalizing/index.md

 ---
-title: OpenMentalizing: leveraging neurological Big Data
+title: "OpenMentalizing: leveraging neurological Big Data"
 summary: An example of using the in-built project page.
 tags:
 - Machine Learning